 - Loud or high-pitched speech

 Individuals with Asperger’s normally have an advanced vocabulary and good grammar skills but might struggle to use language appropriately in social situations.
 A person with Asperger’s may speak with a loud voice, in a monotone or rhythmic manner.

+How do you know if someone has Asperger's syndrome?
 People with Asperger’s syndrome typically have difficulty in social situations.
 Common symptoms that can impact social interactions include: